IDU-CVLab/NST_for_Gen/README.md

      $ sudo docker pull kenanmorani/nst_for_gen:latest

  * To pull the docker image from dockerhub, make sure you have installed docker enginer as in [here](https://docs.docker.com/engine/install/ubuntu/).
- You also need to log in to our dockerhub account with the use name {kenanmorani} and the email address {kenan.morani@gmail.com}.
+ You also need to log in to our dockerhub account with the username ID {kenanmorani} and the password; ** please send an email to request the password**.

  * In case you get permission denied while trying to access the image, you should try the solution to create a new docker group and give it accessable permission as a root as in [here](https://stackoverflow.com/questions/48957195/how-to-fix-docker-got-permission-denied-issue).